 Special Events Volunteer

 CASA regularly utilizes community and university volunteers, youth groups, and others at special events throughout the year.
 Follow CASA on Facebook and Instagram to stay up to date on volunteer opportunities.

 Legislative Advocacy Team (LAT)

 CASA of Denton County works in conjunction with Texas CASA to educate legislators about the issues facing children in the child welfare system in Texas and to advocate for legislative solutions, where appropriate.
 Activities include writing letters to legislators, participating in meetings with legislators and staff to advocate for legislation, testifying at hearings before Senate and House committees and attending Texas CASA events to demonstrate strength in numbers.
-For more information, or to be included in Legislative Advocacy Team communications, please email Brooke Moore.
+For more information, or to be included in Legislative Advocacy Team communications, please contact Cheri Fry.